-CATEGORY TRANSPORTATION SERVICE GAP or UNMET NEED PRIORITY

-HIGH MEDIUM LOW

-Transit User Lower cost/fares Х

-Familiarity with the transit system Х

-Travel Assistance (person assisting on trip) Х
+CATEGORY TRANSPORTATION SERVICE GAP or UNMET NEED PRIORITY HIGH MEDIUM LOW Transit User Transportation is too expensive Х Familiarity with the transit system Х Travel Assistance (person assisting on trip) х Door-to-Door Transportation Х

-Door-to-Door Transportation Х

 Older adults and persons with disabilities may often need additional assistance beyond curb-to-curb service.
-Assistance could include door-through-door service.
-In addition, two individuals with the same disability may need different levels of assistance in services.
+Assistance could include door-through-door service and assistance with packages.
+In addition, two individuals with the same disability may need different levels of assistance in utilizing services.
 Transportation providers can train individuals that interact with customers to properly address their needs.

 Transportation services are expensive for portions of the population.
-Viable solutions to provide more affordable services can include low-income pass programs, offering higher subsidies to persons with low income, or creating a lower cost pass for a shorter timeframe.
+Viable solutions to provide more affordable services can include low-income pass programs, offering higher subsidies to persons with low income, or creating a lower cost pass for a shorter period of time.